ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/forwardingrule.md

 					* possible values: "HEADER";"PATH";"QUERY";"METHOD";"HOST";"COOKIE";"SOURCE_IP"
 				* `value` (string)
 					* description: Mandatory for conditions CONTAINS, EQUALS, MATCHES, STARTS_WITH, ENDS_WITH; Must be null when condition is EXISTS; should be a valid CIDR if provided and if type is SOURCE_IP.
-				* `condition` (string)
-					* description: Matching rule for the HTTP rule condition attribute; Mandatory for HEADER, PATH, QUERY, METHOD, HOST, and COOKIE types; Must be null when type is SOURCE_IP.
-					* possible values: "EXISTS";"CONTAINS";"EQUALS";"MATCHES";"STARTS_WITH";"ENDS_WITH"
-				* `key` (string)
-					* description: Must be null when type is PATH, METHOD, HOST, or SOURCE_IP.
-Key can only be set when type is COOKIES, HEADER, or QUERY.
 			* required properties:
 				* `condition`
 				* `type`
+		* `contentType` (string)
+			* description: Valid only for STATIC actions.
+Example: text/html
 		* `dropQuery` (boolean)
 			* description: Default is false; valid only for REDIRECT actions.
+		* `location` (string)
+			* description: The location for redirecting; mandatory and valid only for REDIRECT actions.
+Example: www.ionos.com
 		* `name` (string)
 			* description: The unique name of the Application Load Balancer HTTP rule.
+		* `responseMessage` (string)
+			* description: The response message of the request; mandatory for STATIC actions.
+		* `statusCode` (integer)
+			* description: Valid only for REDIRECT and STATIC actions.
+For REDIRECT actions, default is 301 and possible values are 301, 302, 303, 307, and 308.
+For STATIC actions, default is 503 and valid range is 200 to 599.
+			* format: int32
+			* possible values: 301;302;303;307;308;200;503;599
 		* `targetGroupConfig` (object)
 			* description: The ID of the target group; mandatory and only valid for FORWARD actions.
 The ID can be set directly or via reference.
 			* properties: